-The drainage analysis includes an operation and maintenance plan.
-A storm water facility agreement will be executed prior to issuance of construction permits.
-The applicant shall obtain a 1200CN Construction Erosion Control permit from Clean Water Services as agent for Oregon DEQ and obtain a grading and erosion control permit from the City of Tualatin prior to issuance of building permits.
+The fact sheet indicates 20.5 acres will be disturbed which requires a 1200C permit.
+The applicant shall obtain a 1200C Construction Erosion Control permit and obtain a grading and erosion control permit from the City of Tualatin prior to issuance of building permits.

 The applicant has submitted a Service Provider Letter from Clean Water Services indicating that Sensitive Areas do not exist on-site.
-A CWS Memorandum was received dated January 5, 2018 for development on this site.
+A CWS Memorandum was received dated January 30, 2018 for development on this site.
 The applicant will need to submit plans that are sufficient to obtain a Stormwater Connection Permit Authorization Letter that complies with the submitted Service Provider Letter conditions, for review and approval.
-This criterion is satisfied with conditions of approval PFR-9.
+This criterion is satisfied with conditions of approval PFR-6.